 We start with an Easter Drink that's fruity, sparkly, and an change to a regular glass of bubbly and a fantastic alternative to the Brunch Classic with orange juice:

-1 oz raspberry sorbet
+- 1 oz raspberry sorbet

-1 oz raspberry liqueur
+- 1 oz raspberry liqueur

-4 oz Sparkling wine
+- 4 oz sparkling wine

 Mimosas are a great part of the fun when brunching.
-And making a raspberry version makes the whole concept only better.
+Making a Raspberry version makes the whole concept only better.
 It's a beautiful composition of refreshing, tart raspberry sorbet, raspberry liqueur, and your favorite dry sparkling wine.

-1 oz Coffee liqueur
+- 1 oz coffee liqueur

-1 oz Giffard Banane du Brésil
+- 1 oz Giffard Banane du Brésil

-1 ripe banana
+- 1 ripe banana